Mar Thoma Syrian Church: Sacraments of the church

-Cross used in Mar Thoma Church Chancel particularly at the center of the Altar is the Easter Cross.
-In Mar Thoma worship practice the visual Sign of the Cross is used many times.
-When the Priest gives the blessing he performs the sign of the cross; the worshipers, as a sign of accepting the blessing also reciprocates blessing oneself.
-The same is done at the time of the declaration of the Trinity and also at the time of indication of the Cross.
-Generally iconostases, pictures or statues of saints are not kept in Mar Thoma churches.
-Until the middle of the 20th century, all worshipers were seated on a mat spread on the floor.
-Children occupy the first rows and behind them on right side females and towards left males are seated.
-A narrow space between left and right is demarcated with a red carpet starting from the main door signifying that the church is sharing the worship space of heaven and joining the communion.
-Now many churches provide chairs or benches.
-During the Passion week services, chairs are removed, to facilitate worshiping according to their ancient custom, which includes prostrating a number of times.
-Everyone including clergy and the laity, who take part in the worship, faces east for the service.

 Fasts and Festivals of Mar Thoma Church

 Mar Thoma Church's evolution from a reformation base only strengthened it to follow best practices of its Syriac traditions.
 Lents (Nombu) and other church festivals are church's structural and liturgical base.
 Feasts and fasts are an integral part of the traditions of a Christian community.
 However, the way believers follow these fasts and feasts differ from church to church.
 Mar Thoma church being a part of Antiochian tradition churches, follows all the canonical feasts and fasts which are related to important events in the life of Jesus Christ.
 The constitution of the church states that the feasts, fasts or lents are not to be removed or altered from the church at any time.
 It Includes Observance of the Sunday as the day of the lord and other fast and feast days in the church calendar.
 Each Sunday is dedicated to meditating on subjects prescribed in church lectionary.